 Volvo products have a stellar safety reputation and are a natural consideration for people with pets.
 You prize Volvo for its safety and technological leadership, trusting this Swedish automaker to take care of your pets too.

 To give your dog a place all of her own, a dog gate is a great idea.
 In the XC70 it attaches to the rear backrest to provide separate areas for your cargo and for your dog.
 You can position it either on the left or the right.
 Consider also a protective bumper cover that unfolds over the bumper.
 It can provide better grip for your dog as she jumps up and into the back of your wagon.

 Your dog is on a restricted diet and that makes traveling a chore especially with food that must be kept cool.
 The Dodge Journey solves that problem by providing a cooling compartment or Chill Zone above the glove box.
 It is large enough to hold a pair of 12-ounce soda cans, but it can also hold your canned dog food.

 The Journey’s cargo area can be outfitted with a dog cage.
 And for older or smaller dogs, a PortablePET Twistep dog hitch step can make access and egress easier to the rear compartment.
 If also conveniently folds out of the way when not in use.

 A number of other vehicles are also dog-friendly, outfitted with features that are attractive to owners.
 They are: waterproof seat covers, a low profile, rear windows that drop down to improve ventilation, fold flat seats, and removable cargo liners for easy vacuuming and washing.
 You can also shop for a pet harness for added protection.
 The Sleepypod Clickit Utility Harness is, by the way, the only one recommended by Consumer Reports.

-Lauren Richardson is a professional blogger that shares tips on how to develop a healthy relationship with your dog.
-She writes for Beyond The Leash, a dog training and obedience school in Boston MA.
+Lauren Richardson is a professional blogger who shares her tips on how to develop a healthy relationship with your dog.
+She writes for Beyond The Leash, a dog training and obedience school in Boston, Massachusetts.